Wolverine: Profile and Information

 With a broad and rounded head, short legs, short rounded ears, and small eyes, it is more similar to a bear than a mustelid.

 An adult wolverine ranges from 26 to 42 in (65 to 107 cm), a tail of 6 ½ to 10 in (17 to 26 cm), and a weight of 12 to 55 lb (5.5 to 25 kg).
-Some exceptionally large males weigh up to 71 lb (32 kg).
+Some huge males weigh up to 71 lb (32 kg).

 One outsized individual was reported to weigh 77 lb (35 kg).
-A study gotten from Northwest Territories of Canada revealed that the average weight of female wolverines was 22 lb 4 oz (10.1 kg) and that of males 33 lb 12 oz (15.3 kg).
+A study from the Northwest Territories of Canada revealed that the average weight of female wolverines was 22 lb 4 oz (10.1 kg) and that of males 33 lb 12 oz (15.3 kg).

-In a report from Alaska, the median weight of 10 males was 36 lb 13 oz (16.7 kg) while the average of 2 females was 21 lb 3 oz (9.6 kg).
-In Ontario, the average weight of males and females was 30 lb 0 oz (13.6 kg) and 21 lb 13 oz (9.9 kg) respectively.
+In a report from Alaska, the median weight of 10 males was 36 lb 13 oz (16.7 kg), while the average of 2 females was 21 lb 3 oz (9.6 kg).
+In Ontario, the average weight of males and females was 30 lb 0 oz (13.6 kg) and 21 lb 13 oz (9.9 kg), respectively.

 The mean weight of wolverines was significantly lower in a report from the Yukon, averaging 16 lb 1 oz (7.3 kg) in females and 24 lb 15 oz (11.3 kg) in males.
 In Finland, the mean weight was claimed as 24 lb 4 oz – 27 lb 12 oz (11 – 12.6 kg).

-The mean weight of male and female wolverines in Norway was listed as 32 lb 3 oz (14.6 kg) and 22 lb (10 kg) respectively.
+The mean weight of male and female wolverines in Norway was 32 lb 3 oz (14.6 kg) and 22 lb (10 kg), respectively.
 Shoulder height is reported from 12 – 18 in (30 – 45 cm).

-The wolverine is known to possess a highly hydrophobic fur that is thick, oily, and dark-coloured.
+The wolverine is known to possess a highly hydrophobic fur that is thick, oily, and dark-colored.
 Due to the fact previously mentioned, the wolverine fur is popular among trappers and hunters as a lining in parkas and jackets in Arctic conditions.

 Each individual has a unique light-silvery facial mask.
 Several individuals display conspicuous white hair patches on their chests or throats.